s-macke/concepts-of-programming-languages/docs/exercises/Exercise8.md

     var input rune
     err := client.Call("Session.Write", &input, &dummy)

-Create for each routine its own goroutine and call these functions in an infinite loop.
+For each function create its own goroutine and call these functions in an infinite loop.
 Write the output of *Session.Read* to the terminal.
 As input for *Session.Write* use os.Stdin to read a rune from keyboard via

     reader := bufio.NewReader(os.Stdin)
     input, _, err := reader.ReadRune()